• Accessibility

 Fun Facts

-• The "Miracle on Ice" happened at the 1980 Lake Placid Olympics when the underdog US men's ice hockey team won the gold medal in a thrilling win against the Soviet Union.
+• The "Miracle on Ice" took place during the 1980 Winter Olympics, when the underdog US men's ice hockey team stunned the four-time gold medal-winning Soviet Union in a dramatic semifinal-round game.
+The US team went on to win the gold medal by defeating Finland in the final game.
 Learn all about the victory at the Olympic Center and Museum.

-• The Adirondack Park's 6-million-acre area is larger than the areas of Yellowstone, the Everglades, Glacier, and Grand Canyon National Parks combined.
+• The Adirondack Park's 6-million-acre area is larger than Yellowstone, the Everglades, Glacier, and Grand Canyon National Parks combined.

-• Adirondack Great Camps (pictured) were designed to blend into their natural surroundings, offering rustic yet luxurious retreats for the Gilded Age elite.
+• Adirondack Great Camps were designed to blend into their natural surroundings, offering rustic yet luxurious retreats for the Gilded Age elite.
 Today, they dot the northern landscape, offering windows into the wealth and charm of Adirondack Rustic.
-Many of these structures are still privately owned, but a few are open to the public through professional guided tours.
+Many are still privately owned, but a few are open to the public through guided tours.

 Views From Lake Placid